cloudlinux/cloudlinux-doc/docs/elevate/README.md

 Then you may attach only the `leapp-logs.tgz` file.

-Before gathering data, if possible, re-run the *leapp* command that encountered an issue with the `--debug` flag, e.g.: `leapp upgrade --debug`.
+For the no-panel scenario: before gathering data, if possible, re-run the *leapp* command that encountered an issue with the `--debug` flag, e.g.: `leapp upgrade --debug`.

 ## Troubleshooting